jkbennington/MarkovChains/README.md

 |      em       | []            |
 |      se       | []            |

-  The keys take two letters because the model is to the order of 2, then stores the following letter as a value and shifts over 1 character to set a new key and repeat the process.
+  The keys take *two* letters because the model is to the order of *2*, then stores the following letter as a value and shifts over 1 character to set a new key and repeat the process.

 ### Results: